t0fum4n/mine-affected-properties/README.md

 # mine-affected-properties
-This serves as a repository for the documents surrounding the Mine Affected Properties ordinance for Chandler Indiana
+This serves as a repository for the documents surrounding the **Mine-Affected Properties Ordinance** for Chandler, Indiana.

-# WHY THIS ORDINANCE MATTERS
+## WHY THIS ORDINANCE MATTERS
-## The Need for the Chandler Mine-Affected Property Disclosure Ordinance
+### The Need for the Chandler Mine-Affected Property Disclosure Ordinance

+---

 ### My Story